How to successfully run Jenkins inside a Kubernetes Cluster?

-- Build transitory executors with Kubernetes Engine allows each build to run in neat surroundings similar to the previous builds.
+- Building transitory executors with Kubernetes Engine allows each build to run in neat surroundings similar to the previous builds.

 - Kubernetes cluster is only used when builds are active during the transition of build executors.
 The resources available for other cluster tasks like batch processing jobs are unaccounted.